Second round of Syria talks makes faltering start

 ISIL, which has attracted many foreign Islamist militants into its ranks, is a small but powerful fighting force in Syria's opposition areas.
 It has alienated many civilians and opposition activists, however, by imposing harsh rulings against dissent in areas it controls, such as beheadings.

-The civil war which grew from a crackdown on protests against Assad has killed more than 100,000 people, forced millions from their homes, and destabilized neighboring countries.
+The civil war which grew from a crackdown on protests against Assad has killed more than 100,000 people, forced millions from their homes, and destabilised neighbouring countries.

 One Western diplomat said the government was showing little sign of commitment to the peace talks.
 "Homs is not encouraging.
 They (the government) are not making a colossal effort."